-146. Notification of date, time and place of hearing
+129. Notification of date, time and place of hearing

-- (1) The appeal authority must notify the parties of the date, time and place of a hearing no later than 14 days after the municipal manager submitted the appeal to the appeal authority. - (2) The appeal authority will provide notification of the hearing to the appellant at the appellant's address for delivery.
+- (1) The appeal authority must notify the parties of the date, time and place of a hearing no later than 14 days after the municipal manager submitted the appeal to the appeal authority as contemplated in regulation 30(1) of the Regulations. - (2) The appeal authority will provide notification of the hearing to the appellant at the appellant's address for delivery.

-147. Hearing date
+130. Hearing date

-- (1) A hearing will commence on a date determined by the registrar, which hearing may not take place later than 60 days from the date on which the municipal manager submitted the appeal to the appeal authority. - (2) The parties and the presiding officer may agree to an extension of the date referred to in subsection (1).
+- (1) A hearing will commence on a date determined by the registrar, which hearing may not take place later than 60 days from the date on which the municipal manager submitted the appeal to the appeal authority as contemplated in regulation 30(1) of the Regulations. - (2) The parties and the presiding officer may agree to an extension of the date referred to in subsection (1).

-148. Adjournment
+131. Adjournment

-- (1) If a party requests an adjournment more than one day prior to the hearing, the party must obtain the written consent of the other party and the presiding officer of the appeal authority. - (2) The party requesting an adjournment must deliver to the appeal authority a completed form including reasons for the request. - (3) The appeal authority will notify the parties in writing of the decision of the presiding officer of the appeal authority. - (4) If the presiding officer of the appeal authority or the other party does not consent to the request for an adjournment, the hearing will not be adjourned. - (5) If a party requests an adjournment within one day prior to the hearing, the request must be made to the appeal authority at the hearing and may be made notwithstanding that a prior request was not consented to.
+(1) If a party requests an adjournment more than one day prior to the hearing, the party must obtain the written consent of the other party and the presiding officer of the appeal authority.

+- (2) The party requesting an adjournment must deliver to the appeal authority a completed form including reasons for the request. - (3) The appeal authority will notify the parties in writing of the decision of the presiding officer of the appeal authority. - (4) If the presiding officer of the appeal authority or the other party does not consent to the request for an adjournment, the hearing will not be adjourned. - (5) If a party requests an adjournment within one day prior to the hearing, the request must be made to the appeal authority at the hearing and may be made notwithstanding that a prior request was not consented to.

-149. Urgency and condonation
+132. Urgency and condonation